Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-It's tempting to pack your camera with a lens attached to it in your bag.
-If you come across an interesting subject, the idea is to whip out your camera to get the shot, and stow it away again.
+Packaging your camera with a lens attached to it in your bag is tempting.
+If you come across a fascinating subject, the idea is to whip out your camera to get the shot and stow it away again.

 Don’t do that.

 You need to separate the idea of your photography from convenience.
-Anything that you need to whip out and quickly shoot, at least while you're traveling, is just a snapshot.
-Bring a point & shoot or use your smartphone for those kind of photos.
+Anything you need to whip out and quickly shoot, at least while traveling, is just a snapshot.
+Bring a point & shoot, or use your smartphone for snapshots.

 The problem with attaching your lens to the camera body is that it makes the mount susceptible to damage.
-Things jostle around and bump while you're traveling.
-The wrong bump, or even a dropped bag, may be the moment that causes the stress on the mounting point to break.
+Things jostle around and bump while you’re traveling.
+The wrong bump, or even a dropped bag, may cause stress on the mounting point to break.

 If that happens, say goodbye to your photo plans for the trip and hello to a costly repair bill.
 The idea is to secure you camera and other gear so that it’s in good working order when you arrive at your destination.
 Once you lose your camera, you’re no longer a photographer.